rvanwhy/rvanwhy.github.io/02-about.md

 <p> In 2012, I started school at The New Mexico Institute of Mining and Technology as a dual Mathematics and Computer Science major.
 I studied Computer Science for 3 years before finally deciding to leave the field in favor of pure mathematics.</p>

-<p>In 2012, I received my high school diploma from from the Albuquerque Institute for Math and Science.
-It was there I met my wife <a href="https://kzingler.github.io/">Kailee Zingler</a>.</p>
+<p>In 2012, I received my high school diploma from from the Albuquerque Institute for Math and Science.</p>

 <p>When I am not studying math, I enjoy <a href="https://en.wikipedia.org/wiki/Go_(game)">Go</a>, music, tea, and meditation.
 Here are some of my favorite <a href="quotes">quotes</a>.